-David and Sonia Kruger are the popular hosts of the national Today Extra show for the Nine Network, as well as the beloved annual Carols by Candlelight telecast.
-David also hosts Weekend Today alongside Allison Langdon .This year his hosting duties also included the high rating, relaunched Wonderful World of Disney for Nine.
+David is the popular co-host of the national Today Extra show for the Nine Network, as well as the beloved annual Christmas Eve broadcast of Carols by Candlelight and the Sydney Children’s Hospital, Randwick’s 2020 Gold telethon.
+Also for Nine, David is proud to host the annual ANZAC day special event ‘Music from the Home Front’.
+In 2019 he co-hosted the Nine Network’s Weekend Today, as well as the high rating, relaunched Wonderful World of Disney.
 For radio, David presents his own top rating, national weekend afternoon radio show on Smooth FM and in print, David is a regular featured columnist in Stellar, News Corp’s popular Sunday magazine.
-Most recently, David released the albums ‘Baby it’s Christmas’ and ‘Back in the Swing’ both achieving instant chart success.
+2021 sees David release his 11th studio album, ‘The Saturday Sessions’.
+Essentially a David Campbell playlist, the relaxed and personal album features his take on songs that have shaped his life and career regardless of genre or era.

 David is one of our leading musical theatre stars and has achieved similar success on the international stage, most notably captivating New York with his award-winning cabaret show.